MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/why-use-microsoft-antivirus.md

 Windows Defender Antivirus is the next-generation protection component of [Microsoft Defender Advanced Threat Protection](../microsoft-defender-atp/microsoft-defender-advanced-threat-protection.md) (Microsoft Defender ATP).

 Although you can use a non-Microsoft antivirus solution with Microsoft Defender ATP, there are advantages to using Windows Defender Antivirus together with Microsoft Defender ATP.
-Not only is it an excellent, next-generation antivirus solution, but combined with other Microsoft Defender ATP capabilities, such as Endpoint Detection and Response and Automated Investigation and Remediation, you'll see better protection that's coordinated across products.
+Not only is Windows Defender Antivirus an excellent next-generation antivirus solution, but combined with other Microsoft Defender ATP capabilities, such as [endpoint detection and response](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/overview-endpoint-detection-response) and [automated investigation and remediation](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/automated-investigations), you'll see better protection that's coordinated across products.

 ## 10 reasons to use Windows Defender Antivirus together with Microsoft Defender ATP